 Rosemary is a common Mediterranean herb with various uses in the home apothecary, not just the kitchen.
 One of my favorite herbal remedies to make with rosemary during the colder seasons is a triple-infused oil that I apply externally.
 An infused oil of rosemary rubbed into the entire body really helps with blood circulation and overall warmth.

 I also enjoy gathering rosemary during this season for footbaths and head steams.
 In head steams, you’ll find that rosemary is helpful to break up lung congestion.
 The herb also does this when prepared correctly in cuisine to maintain active constituents.
 Releasing rosemary’s volatile oils by crushing the leaves before adding them to your meal right before it’s done helps retain flavor and healing properties.

 Rosemary’s no fuss growing attitude is what encourages me to ensure there is always space in the garden for this resilient plant.
-Give the plant a good amount of sunshine and soil that drains easily and you will have a thriving shrub.
+Here’s my winter gardening tip for rosemary: give this plant a good amount of sunshine and soil that drains easily and you will have a thriving shrub.
 The herb is also a great potted plant option that can bring some green cheer indoors during the winter season.

 Myrtle (Myrtus communis)

 When I first started removing our lawn, I questioned replacing a long hedge that acted as a property divider.
 But before making my decision, I knew I had to first identify the plant and then research it.
 I came to find out it was myrtle, a common evergreen used in landscaping.
 After learning about myrtle’s long history of culinary and medicinal usage, I decided to keep it and to continue learning about the herb.